 Patrick Zopff is a Cincinnati-based artist/student from Dayton, Ohio.
 He likes using acrylic paints to create thoughtful images on canvas.
 He is currently studying as a junior at Mount St. Joseph University in Cincinnati for a bachelor’s of fine arts.
 Patrick is an accomplished musician and songwriter with proficiency on a number of musical instruments and is the President of the Music Club on campus.
 He likes watching birds, unplanned adventures, the great outdoors, and philosophy.

-Dr. Karl Zuelke is in his 11th year as Director of the WritingCenter at the Mount and his first year as Director of the Math & Science Center.
+Karl Zuelke is in his 14th year as Director of the Writing Center at the Mount and his fourth year as Director of the Math & Science Center.
 He majored in English and biology as an undergrad at the University of Cincinnati, and he earned his Master of Fine Arts (MFA) degree in the fiction writing program at Indiana University.
 Dr. Zuelke returned to UC for his Ph.D., where he studied nature writing and popular science writing as literature.
-He lives in Northern Kentucky with his wife of 27 years, two cats, and occasional visits from his son, who is a freshman at the Mount.
+He lives in Northern Kentucky with his wife of 28 years, two cats, and his son, who is in his second year at the Mount.
 Dr. Zuelke likes fishing, woodworking, and other hobbies that he rarely has time for.
-Moby Dick is his favorite book, and he is a tree-hugger.
+He loves backpacking, he keeps bees, and Moby Dick is his favorite book.